stefanoverna/graphql8/guides/authorization/overview.md

 search: true
 section: Authorization
 title: Overview
-desc: Overview of GraphQL authorization in general and an intro to the built-in framework.
+desc: Overview of GraphQL8 authorization in general and an intro to the built-in framework.
 index: 0
 ---

-Here's a conceptual approach to GraphQL authorization, followed by an introduction to the built-in authorization framework.
+Here's a conceptual approach to GraphQL8 authorization, followed by an introduction to the built-in authorization framework.
 Each part of the framework is described in detail in its own guide.

-## Authorization: GraphQL vs REST
+## Authorization: GraphQL8 vs REST

 In a REST API, the common authorization pattern is fairly simple.
 Before performing the requested action, the server asserts that the current client has the required permissions for that action.
 For example: